tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/监控与告警_intl_en.md

 | 503ResponseRate | Proportion of 503 status code | Proportion of the requests with a 503 status code returned in the total requests | % | appid, bucket |

 > ?
-> 1. For more information about 3xx, 4xx, and 5xx status codes, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).
+> 1. For more information on 3xx, 4xx, and 5xx status codes, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).
 > 2. The statistical granularity (`period`) may vary by metric.
 You can call the [DescribeBaseMetrics](https://intl.cloud.tencent.com/document/product/248/33882) API to obtain the `period` supported by each metric.

 ### Data retrieval metrics